trogdoro/xiki/README.md

 ## Install

-To install xsh (XikiShell), just execute the 'xsh' command, located in the 'bin' dir:
+To run and optionally install xsh (XikiShell), just execute the 'xsh' command, located in the 'bin' dir:

       $ ./bin/xsh